waydabber/BetterDisplay/README.md

 [For a list of free and Pro features and comparison to MonitorControl, click here...](https://github.com/waydabber/BetterDisplay/wiki/List-of-free-and-Pro-features)

-## Getting a Pro license to unlock all features of the app
+## Getting a Pro license to unlock all features

 <div align="center">
 <a href="https://betterdisplay.pro/buy"><img width="500" alt="Screenshot 2023-03-18 at 14 07 43" src="https://user-images.githubusercontent.com/37590873/226108216-061249be-3d16-4674-bced-0ddec91861f8.png"></a>